one-among-us/data/people/Rentable_A/page.en.md

     location: Xinxiang, Henan
 ---

-> Does the Heaven accept the MtF individuals?
+> Does Heaven accept trans people?

-Thought a lot
+> Thought a lot:
+>
-From begin to end, I always alone.
-I want to seek light, but the darkness completely turns me into a lunatic.
-Sooner or later, I will fall into the abyss of darkness...
+> From the beginning to the end, I was always alone.
+> I wanted to seek light, but the darkness turned me into a lunatic completely.
+> Sooner or later, I will fall into the abyss of darkness…
-Nothing.
+> That's all.
 This is the end.

-## Description
+## Introduction

 Rentable, a girl who looks a little mysterious, was from Xinxiang, Henan.
-Despite this, she will become very active when she is with her friends.
+Despite this, she always seemed lively when she was with her friends.

-Sometimes take many kinds of drugs...
+> Sometimes I take many kinds of drugs...

-Has someone she cares about
+She has someone she cares about.

-> The brain is like a ball of paste wrapped up
+> My brain is like a ball of paste wrapped up.
-> I can’t remember clearly what happened more than ten seconds ago
+> I can’t even remember what happened more than ten seconds ago.
-> That's it...good night
+> That's it...good night.

 After [YanTian](https://one-among.us/profile/SS3B_0016) passed away, she tried to leave this world by cutting her wrists.

-> That feeling of being stripped away bit by bit
+> That feeling of being stripped away bit by bit.
-> Watching myself encounter another self in the hallucination
+> Watching myself encounter another self in the hallucination.

-## Depart
+## Departure

-After [SANYIA](http://www.sanyia.top) [entered the mental health hospital again](https://meow.sanyia.top/index.php/archives/357/), Rentable burned out her last breath of hope.
+After [SANYIA](http://www.sanyia.top) [was admitted to the mental health hospital again](https://meow.sanyia.top/index.php/archives/357/), Rentable finally lost her last silver of hope.

-> Who is homeless and sitting on the street crying at three o'clock?
+> Who is homeless, sitting on the street, and crying at three o'clock?
-> It turns out to be me...
+> Oh, it’s me...

 SANYIA once told her that she would be discharged from the hospital in July, and this became the last straw for her.
-She finally chose to leave at the beginning of the rainy season
+She finally chose to leave at the beginning of the rainy season.

-Hope you are well in another world
+Be well in the other world.

 <p style="font-size: 0.001px;">醉后不知天在水,满船清梦压星河</p>